The Pinnacle Foundation has recently refreshed our Board, resulting in an incredibly diverse, dedicated, and experienced Board of Directors.

-Paul is also a member of the PwC Diversity and Inclusion Board and an alumni of the Stanford University Graduate School of Business.
+Paul is an alumni of Stanford University Graduate School of Business.

 Sean is one of the three Co-founders of Pinnacle along with Philip Comans, his partner of 20+ years, and their long-term friend Paul Clark.
 Inspired by the Point Foundation in the US, Sean, Philip and Paul set up Pinnacle with pro bono help from Herbert Smith Freehills Lawyers and Saatchi & Saatchi.